batpigandme/sheet-up-and-drive/up-and-running-w-googlesheets4.md

 thought it might be helpful to see how the two packages can be used together in a “real-world” scenario.

+## What am I trying to do?

-Here, I’ll be using downloaded Excel data on the modern pentathlon, uploading it to Google Drive as a Google Sheet, reading it into R, and modifying the spreadsheet Google Drive by adding a tidied version of that data as a new sheet/tab.
+I’m taking downloaded Excel data on the modern pentathlon, and uploading it to Google Drive as a Google Sheet.
+From there I want to read some of the data into R, clean it up, and modify the original spreadsheet in Google Drive by adding the tidied version of the data as a new sheet/tab.

+## Authenticating and uploading

 ``` r
 library(tidyverse)
 library(googledrive)
 library(googlesheets4)
 ```

-## Authenticating and uploading

 First thing’s first, I’ll to upload the `.xls` file from [Union Internationale de Pentathlon Moderne (UIPM) 2021 Pentathlon World